chenyin7255-eng/emg4hergo/README.md

 - **Visualization scripts** (e.g., `visualization.py`, `visualization_3D*.py`, `visualization_Video.py`) are **only for qualitative visualization**.
 They do **not** participate in model training or quantitative analysis.
 - **Dependencies**: See `environment.yml`.
 It is nearly identical to emg2pose’s; only minor additions may exist.
 - **Reproducibility**: Running `train_spyder_run.py` with the provided configs and a working emg2pose environment should reproduce the results reported in our paper (once the full code is released).
 - **Ergonomic scoring (`ergo/` folder)**: This folder contains partial results of automatic ergonomic scoring for hand postures predicted from EMG.
 The scoring is **purely vision‑based** (operates directly on the predicted 3D hand joints) and does **not** use EMG signal features.
 The underlying implementation code is **not released** in this partial distribution.
-However, we provide the pretrained recognition network (`handpose_model.pth`) for reproducibility of the scoring results.
 The `validation_results/` subfolder shows example outputs on the validation set.